Essential Steps for Sheltering in Place

 Disaster-specific planning

 Some orders may require you only to get inside and wait.
 Other orders may require specific actions on your part, some of which may require protective equipment or materials.
-If you are prepare for these types emergencies, you won't be caught off guard.
+If you are prepared for these types of emergencies, you won't be caught off guard.

 Get Educated